supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/Transcripts/Episode 5 Transcript - Edited Podcast.md

 how we can improve and that we need to know, don't just view us as family.
 They need to make that point because everyone else in the business, that's not family, we put that barrier up.
 We think we can't say something.
 We shouldn't say something or else the family's gonna all get together and then be against us. think that's just a natural thing that happens in our minds.

-Tim Samson (40:56)
-and I'm just making

 Shaun McKeogh (41:03)
 But look, if we do say something about that manager and the business does gang up against us because they're family, not the right business for us to be working in because that business is so family focused that it is detrimental to its success.
 So we do have to ascertain if a family business is that way or not.
 That is a reality.

-Tim Samson (41:18)
-Thank you.

 John Pendergrast (41:28)
 certainly have seen that.

 Shaun McKeogh (41:28)
-It's not but it's

-something we do have to ascertain.
+It's not but it's something we do have to ascertain.

 John Pendergrast (41:31)
 I mean, I almost feel like at this point in time, to a certain extent, I want to just set you free to start answering questions that we haven't asked, Shaun.
 But we'll keep asking questions to keep the conversation moving.
 But if you suddenly go, have this thing I want to drop on you, I'd